LukeNK/T24/README.md

 ## Gameplay
 After starting a quiz, the user will ask to answer 1 question at a time.
 If they answer the question incorrectly or skip it, the answer hints will show and they will need to answer the question later.
 The quiz will be finished once all of the questions are answered correctly.
 For flashcards, it works in a similar manner but in this case, the "correct" answer is marking the question as "memorized".

+If user adjusted `quizLimit`, then the quiz will only end once the user has answered correctly the set amount.
+If there are still wrong questions to be answer, the user must also answer all of them in order to end the quiz.

 ## Data structure
 The general format of quiz filename in `data/` is: